Skip to main content

-Originating in the Middle Ages, deer parks initially served as large hunting preserves for kings and nobles.
+Originating in the Middle Ages, deer parks served as large hunting preserves for kings and nobles.
 While still a clear marker of elite status, Washington’s deer park served a more picturesque function, providing his guests with the delightful spectacle of seemingly wild deer roaming through parkland.

 Visual Evidence